 You see, this tiny and unassuming crag or rock was originally an iron age fortress.
 The whole island is rumoured to be man made.
 As we climbed up its rocky edges, we soon realised it had one purpose and one purpose only.
 The island is dominated by the ruin of a fortress and what a formidable fortress it would have been.
 Surrounded by water and difficult to access it would have been a safe space for the Galbraith clan who have since gifted their name to the tiny stronghold!

 What an amazing find.
 No boats stop at this island so the only way to get there is to kayak or swim over yourself!
 Trust us, it is more than worth it.

 There’s always time for a rope swing!

-We have made a handy map of our kayak trip in case anyone wants to go and do the same route that we did.
-We parked at a lay by in Aldochlay, its free parking.
-We kayaked clockwise, it took us four hours to kayak to all four islands and spend a little time on each.
+Below is a handy map of our kayak trip in case anyone wants to follow the same route that we did.
+We parked at a lay by in Aldochlay where there is free parking.
+We kayaked clockwise and it took us four hours to kayak to all four islands and spend a little time on each.
 You could easily spend the full day doing this as each island has lots to explore.

 With 27 islands in all to visit on Loch Lomond there is so much more fun to be had.
 Each individual island has its own unique quirks and history to be found.
 Loch Lomond is so much more than just a beautiful loch with a famous song.